benmvp/slides/md/2016-no-js-confoo.md

 NOTES:
 _[33 minutes]_

-- Remember are header menu example from the Interactivity section?
+- Remember our header menu example from the Interactivity section?
 - Not sure if you noticed, but we had transitions on hover for smoother transitions
 - Here's what the code would look like